OmkarMohite505/imageUploading/README.md

 # Backend
 1. In your any editor import backend folder
-2. Go to the src/main/resorces package and then in --> application.properties file change mysql user name and passowrd with yours on line no 4,5
+2. Go to the src/main/resorces package and then in --> application.properties file change mysql user name and passowrd with yours
 ```bash
 spring.datasource.username=root
 spring.datasource.password=root
 ```
-3. Start Your Sspring Boot Application and Upload  Images
+3. Start Your Spring Boot Application and Upload Images